amiltonwong/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The details of the network structures is listed in `cell 12`

 3.3 Training the model
 I take mini-batch (BATCH_SIZE = 128) SGD approach to train the network.
 The number of epochs is 100.
-The probability in dropout is 0.5.
+The probability used in dropout is 0.5.
 I use Adam method to optimize the loss function (cross entropy).
 Learning rate is 0.001.
 At each epoch, the accuracy in training and validation are printed out.
 We could see the accuracy is continually increasing in most of the epoches.
-At the last epoch, (EPOCH 100) Training Accuracy and Validation Accuracy reach into 1.000 and 0.964 respectively, which is a quite satisfactory result.
+At the last epoch(EPOCH 100), Training Accuracy and Validation Accuracy reach into 1.000 and 0.964 respectively, which is a quite satisfactory result.
 The corresponding code is listed in `cell 17`.

 3.4 Validation and testing
 During the training, I check the validation accuracy to prevent overfitting.
 The Validation Accuracy reached into 0.969 at last epoch (100), and during the whole epoches in training, we could see the Validation Accuracy continually increasing.
 For testing, the accuracy is 0.949, which is quite satisfactory.
-The corresponding code is listed in `cell 18`
+The corresponding code is listed in `cell 18`.

 In summary, my final model results were:
 * training set accuracy of 100%
 * validation set accuracy of 96.9%
 * test set accuracy of 94.9%

-From the training/validation/testing accuracy I obtain,  the chosen model (LeNet5 with extenstion) is a suitable one in this project.
+From the obtained training/validation/testing accuracy,  the chosen model (LeNet5 with extenstion) is a suitable one in this project.

 **4. Use the model to make predictions on new images** Then, I test the model on new German traffic sign images downloaded from internet.
-The following 5 pictures are the test images (code: `cell 24`)
+The following 5 pictures are the test images. (code: `cell 19`)

 ![alt text][image4]